Yield Optimizer Stack Adapt

 (432) 264-2366

-In addition to an amphitheater, golf course, trails, tennis courts, and playgrounds, the spring that gave Big Spring its name is located inside Comanche Trail Park.
+In addition to an amphitheater, municipal golf course, trails, tennis courts, and playgrounds, the historic spring that gave Big Spring its name is located within Comanche Trail Park.
 Picnicking or fishing at Comanche Trail Lake is a great way to spend an afternoon.
-In the winter, the park plays home to the popular Festival of Lights holiday display.
+During the winter, the park transforms into the popular Festival of Lights, one of the largest holiday light displays in West Texas

 Big Spring, TX 79720